majovanilla/personal-projects/README.md

 ### [Social Network Repo](https://gitlab.com/majovanilla/social-network/)
 [Live Version](https://serene-basin-51287.herokuapp.com/)

-In this collaborative project, we created an app with similar functionalities as Facebook.
-The challenge was to build the app from scratch, desingnin the architecture, thinking about the models and the associations between them.
-At the end, the app allows a user to create an account using their email or through Facebook, they can add other users as friends, accept or delete requests, create posts, comments and likes.
+In this collaborative project, we created an app with functionalities like Facebook.
+The challenge was to build the app from scratch, designing the architecture, thinking about the models and the associations between them.
+At the end, the app allows a user to create an account with their email or through Facebook authentication, they can add other users as friends, accept or delete requests, create posts, comments and likes.

 ### [Event Manager Repo](https://github.com/majovanilla/event-app)